 The Importance of Showing Appreciation: 10 Good Reasons To Show AppreciationWhy appreciation matters so much.

 We all need to know that we’re important in other people’s lives.
-We humans need to be noticed and valued — in private and business life.
+Humans need to be noticed and valued — in private and business life.
 Why do I believe that it is so important to show appreciation?
 Because…